rixx/ramble/ideas.md

       You need to sell yourself, and to be aware what you're selling.
 One without the other does not work.
       One sometimes follows from the other, a bit, to a degree, and practicing in isolation isn't worth it, but it's not an automatic thing.
 [Twitter2]
+- [ ] How to distinguish between aliefs and beliefs if your thoughts are feelings